phamann/grunt-css-metrics/README.md

 grunt-css-count
 ===============

-Grunt plugin to count CSS selectors, declarations and rules in CSS files.
+Count CSS selectors, declarations and rules in CSS files.

 Suitable to watch for 4096 selector limit in IE9 and general statistics.